-"I extend a curiosity and fascination with learning about life and how to be a better person, to a focus for my academic career on how nurses learn to nurse well across the continuum of education, from undergraduate nursing education to continuing professional education, and across settings."
+"I have a long-standing curiosity and fascination with individuals’ formation and learning, and this has become a focus for my academic career.
+How do nurses learn to nurse well across the continuum of education, from undergraduate nursing education to continuing professional education, and in diverse settings?"

 Research & Scholarship